FNH99/qr-code-component-main/README.md

 </html>
 ```

-In the <head> element, add the link to the stylesheet for CSS:
+In the "head" element, add the link to the stylesheet for CSS:

 ```html
 <link rel="stylesheet" href="style.css">
 ```

-To embed a font from google font such as https://fonts.google.com/specimen/Outfit, copy the code to the "<head>":
+To embed a font from google font such as https://fonts.google.com/specimen/Outfit, copy the code to the "head":

 ```html
 <link rel="preconnect" href="https://fonts.googleapis.com">